Lay Carmelites Order, Sts. Peter & Paul Church

 Meetings are held at Sts.
 Peter & Paul Parish Center (St. Theresa’s room).

-Profession and receiving members are held in the Parish Church Social/Fellowship is in the St. Theresa’s room.
+Profession and receiving members are held in the St. Theresa’s room of the Parish Hall.

 Recollection and Retreat are held in the Old Church.